GuillaumeDua/CppShelf/libs/ag/README.md

 - Compile-time evaluation is limited.
 - By-default behaviors injections, using STL extension/customization point (e.g injecting in the `std` namespace definitions for `get`/`tuple_element`/`tuple_size(_v)` won't work).
-- Aggregate types with more fields than their size are currently not supported.
+- Aggregate types with more fields than their size are currently not supported, but that's non-sense from a design perspective anyway.
 - Ill-formed aggregate types using union-fields are not supported

 ## (Internal details) Where's the magic ?